GoogleChrome/chrome-extensions-samples/api-samples/management/README.md

 - Uses `chrome.management.getAll()` to get a list of all installed extensions.
 - Creates a list item for each extension, including its icon, name, version, and an **Uninstall** button.
-- Sends a message to background script (`background.js`) to uninstall an extension when the "Uninstall" button is clicked.
+- Sends a message to the extension service worker (`background.js`) to uninstall an extension when the **Uninstall** button is clicked.

 ### `background.js`